 History and Origin

-Agape: (Spiritual love)
+Agape: (Divine or Spiritual love)

-- Devine or spiritual love that is infinite.
+- Devine or infinite spiritual love.

 Storge: (Emotional love) Storge refers to natural, family love.
 Storge refers to the kind of love a parent shows for a child.